Maple Grove Senior High School: Athletics

-The Maple Grove Crimsons are members of the Northwest Suburban Conference of the Minnesota State High School League.
+The Maple Grove Crimsons are members of the Lake Conference of the Minnesota State High School League.
+Regarded as one of the most challenging conferences in Minnesota, the Lake Conference have some of the largest schools in the state, including Wayzata, Edina, Eden Prairie, and Minnetonka.
 The school mascot is Leafy, a crimson and gold maple leaf.
 Following recommendations from the Minnesota State High School League, it was announced in September 2024 that the Maple Grove Crimson would be leaving the Northwest Suburban Conference to join the Lake Conference.
 This will make it the only high school in the district to not be a part of the Northwest Suburban Conference.

+Hockey

 The boys and girls hockey teams play out of the Maple Grove Community Center, a large recreational complex and a 1500-seat ice arena located in the city.

+In 2022, the Boys team was the runner up in the Minnesota State High School Hockey Tournament, to the Andover Huskies.
+The boys head coach is Todd Bergland.
+Both the boys and girls teams compete in section 5AA.

+Football

 On December 2, 2022, Maple Grove's football team won their first-ever class 5A state championship title in a 27–10 victory over Rosemount.
 With this win, Maple Grove would also finish undefeated, at 13–0 on the season.
 In 2024, Maple Grove would yet again go undefeated to win the class 5A state championship title, this time defeating Minnetonka 28-21.

+Adaptive Sports

 Maple Grove Senior High and the other schools in the Osseo School District have a combined team for adaptive sports.
 These students have the opportunity to participate in soccer, floor hockey, bowling, and softball.
+In the fall of 2025, they won the state tournament in floor hockey.